Manohar-Gunturu/Telugu_Compiler/README.md

 ## Below are the supported features
  - Integers are supported with keyword sankhya
  - classes are supported with keyword samuham
+ - if and else keywords are supported by ayite and lekapote keywords respectively.
  - int arrays are supported
  - No strings, sorry
  - 0 is treated as false, and 1 as true